LegitSoulja/-/README.md

 ###### Deprecated.
-> SlickInject was a development project for a several projects, and has became outdated/out of sync with this github repo source, and our server source.
+> SlickInject was a development project for several projects, and has became outdated/out of sync with this github repo source, and our server.
 Merging will be soon.
-Afterwards, this project is in hands of whoever wish to continue.
+Afterwards, this project is in hands of whoever may wish to continue it.

 # SlickInject